Skip to main content

 }

-Can you explain the function and syntax of the timing function CSS steps() function?
+Can you explain the function of the timing function CSS steps() function?

 View Answer: